 I had heard so much about the food scene in Orange and although we couldn’t afford to eat at the best restaurants, it would be a shame to not experience at least one beautiful meal during our short time there.

 I couldn’t find much information online for where we should go and knowing that a lot of places wouldn’t be open anyway, we just strolled the streets looking for a restaurant that looked nice but not too pricey.
 We found it in Percy’s Bar and Kitchen.

 A funky pub and restaurant, Percy’s Bar and Kitchen had a cosy but classy atmosphere and a great menu.
 We weren’t that hungry so we got a couple of dishes off the starter menu with Trav having the pork cheek with colcannon and a cider glaze while I went with the soft shell crab tacos.
 Both dishes were divine.

 With it’s symmetrical pathways, wooden park benches and band rotunda, Robertson Park reminded me of a town square in New England.
-Trees with leaves of purples, browns, greens and yellows graced the park but not my favourite of the fall colour spectrum unfortunately: red.
+Trees with leaves of purples, browns, greens and yellows graced the park but not my favorite of the fall color spectrum unfortunately: red.

 The Botanical Gardens were disappointing with not much fall foliage there at all.
 It was very cold and the clouds were dark and threatening rain.

 Cook Park was out last stop on the quest for autumn.
 This Victorian park had many beautiful old trees, a duck pond, and an aviary with various native birds, but not a lot of fall foliage.

 Feeling disappointed in the lack of color and the abysmal weather, we left Orange NSW in the late morning to begin the long drive back home.